Moving Forward: Information on Royal Roads’ approach to COVID-19

 Classes & Residencies

-Are any programs returning to on-campus delivery in January?
+When are programs returning to on-campus delivery?
 (NEW)

 My on-campus program is now online.
 What support are there for adapting to new learning technologies?